roboticsmgci/main/README.md

 1. Work with simulation
     1. Start with [this](https://github.com/roboticsmgci/main/blob/main/guides/wpilib/simulation.md)
     2. Experiment with different motor values
-    3. Get Field2D working by reading the guides and documentation (I've started [here](https://github.com/roboticsmgci/main/blob/main/guides/temp/simulation.cpp) if you want to build on, make sure to turn the file into a `.cpp` once you've downloaded it)
+    3. Get Field2D working by reading the guides and documentation
 2. Run the motor directly through your laptop with the [SparkMax API](https://docs.revrobotics.com/sparkmax/software-resources/spark-max-api-information#c-api)

 **Notes**